ewdlop/Mental-Disorders-Notes/README.md

 ### stare-at-the-center.py
 This script creates a visual stimulus with a red circle at the center of the screen.
 Participants are instructed to stare at the center, and the script is used to study visual fixation and attention.

+## How to Contribute
+We welcome contributions from the community!
+If you would like to contribute to this repository, please follow these steps:
+1. Fork the repository
+2. Create a new branch for your feature or bugfix
+3. Make your changes and commit them with clear and descriptive messages
+4. Push your changes to your forked repository
+5. Create a pull request to the main repository

+## How to Report Issues or Request New Features
+If you encounter any issues or have suggestions for new features, please open an issue in the repository.
+Provide as much detail as possible to help us understand and address your request.

 ### stimuli.py
 This script creates a text stimulus and plays a sound.
 It is used to study the interaction between visual and auditory stimuli.